-The Dragon cargo will carry about 7 metric tons of cargo in its pressurized compartment.
-That cargo includes supplies for the station’s crew as well as hardware and experiments, including Vitae III.
+The Dragon cargo carried about 7 metric tons of cargo in its pressurized compartment.
+That cargo included supplies for the station’s crew as well as hardware and experiments, including Vitae III.

 The Flight Model can be squeezed into a100x100x100mm box.